kh4/garageledF413/README.md

   represented by either long or short pulse:
   - 1 encoded as 0.8us high followed by 0.4us low
   - 0 encoded as 0.4us high followed by 0.8us low

+  When receiving the data each ws2812 will grab 24 (3x8) bits to use as RGB values and pass rest forward.

+  A pause in the stream will latch the data into the chips and allow new frame to be started.
+This pause is typically expected to be around 10us however some devices require more.

 ## Driving large number of WS2812 chips